learn-co-curriculum/dsc-introduction-to-numpy/README.md

 print("2.
 WITH NumPy:", np_nyc_avg_temps_c)
 ```

 Woah!
-Okay, we can see that in the first example, without NumPy, it took us **thirteen (13)** lines of code to accomplish the conversion from fahrenheit to celsius.
+Okay, we can see that in the first example, without NumPy, it took us **thirteen (13)** lines of code to accomplish the conversion from Fahrenheit to Celsius.
 With a NumPy array, we condensed that operation to **two (2)** lines of code.

 Let's break this down.
 Essentially the problem was to operate on each number in the list of NYC average monthly temperatures.
-The operation was to convert the number in fahrenheit to celsius.
-To do this, without NumPy, we must access each value from the `nyc_avg_temps_f` list separately, use the value to convert it to celsius, and assign the converted value to the `nyc_avg_temps_c` list. *With* NumPy, we just need to use the variable name for the list, as if it were a single element, within the operation.
+The operation was to convert the number in Fahrenheit to Celsius.
+To do this, without NumPy, we must access each value from the `nyc_avg_temps_f` list separately, use the value to convert it to Celsius, and assign the converted value to the `nyc_avg_temps_c` list. *With* NumPy, we just need to use the variable name for the list, as if it were a single element, within the operation.
 NumPy then quickly performs the operation on each element and returns a **new** array.

 Don't worry too much about how this is implemented behind the scenes.
 The key takeaway is that when we have large datasets that we want to operate on, NumPy can usually greatly simplify our code as well as make it more performant, which we will learn about later!